Ojda22/milos-ojdanic/_posts/2022-03-25-statistics.md

 This kind of hypothesis is called the **_null hypothesis_** (H<sub>0</sub>).
 While alternative (everything against null hypothesis), well, it is called **_alternative hypothesis_** H<sub>1</sub> or H<sub>a</sub>.

-The test is often analysed employing a _**p-value**_.
+The test is often analysed by employing a _**p-value**_.
 The value is the probability of obtaining test results at least as extreme as the results observed, under the assumption that the null hypothesis is correct.
 For example: Are boys taller than girls at age eight?
-The null hypothesis is "they are the same average height."
+The null hypothesis is that "they are the same average height."

 When analysing the p-value of a significance test, we must establish a _**significance level**_, usually referred to as the Greek lower case letter alpha (a).
 A standard value for the significance level is 5%, reported as 0.05, and formally represents the frontier for specifying a statistically significant finding.